Phase-out of fossil fuel vehicles: European Union

 In 2018, Denmark proposed an EU-wide prohibition on petrol and diesel cars, but that turned out to be contrary to EU regulations.
 In October 2019, Denmark made a proposal for phasing out fossil fuel vehicles on the member state level by 2030 which was supported by 10 other EU member states.

 In July 2021, France opposed a ban on combustion-powered cars and in particular on hybrid vehicles.

 In July 2021, the European Commission proposed a 100% reduction of emissions for new sales of cars and vans as of 2035.
 On 8 June 2022, the European Parliament voted in favour of the proposal of the European Commission, but agreement with the European Union member states was necessary before a final law could be passed.

 On 22 June 2022, German Finance Minister Christian Lindner stated that his government would refuse to agree on the ban.
 But on 29 June 2022, after 16 hours of negotiations, all climate ministers of the 27 EU member states agreed to the commission's proposal (part of the 'Fit for 55' package) to effectively ban the sale of new internal combustion vehicles by 2035 (through '[introducing] a 100% CO_{2} emissions reduction target by 2035 for new cars and vans').
 Germany backed the 2035 target, asking the Commission whether hybrid vehicles or CO_{2}-neutral fuels could also comply with the proposal; Frans Timmermans responded that the Commission kept an "open mind", but at the time 'hybrids did not deliver sufficient emissions cuts and alternative fuels were prohibitively expensive.'
+The law for "zero CO2 emissions for new cars and vans in 2035" was approved by the European Parliament on 14 February 2023.

+In September 2024, Italy's industry minister called on the EU to reassess its 2035 ban on petrol and diesel cars, suggesting an earlier review for clarity.
+The Italian government pushed for greater flexibility in achieving decarbonization goals and a more gradual transition from combustion engines.

 Countries

-Countries with proposed bans or implementing 100% sales of zero-emissions vehicles include China (including Hong Kong and Macau), Japan, Singapore, the UK, South Korea, Iceland, Denmark, Sweden, Norway, Slovenia, Germany, Italy, France, Belgium, the Netherlands, Portugal, Canada, the 12 U.S. states that adhered to California's Zero-Emission Vehicle (ZEV) Program, Sri Lanka, Cabo Verde, and Costa Rica.
+Countries with proposed bans or implementing 100% sales of zero-emissions vehicles include China (including Hong Kong and Macau), Japan, Singapore, the UK, South Korea, Iceland, Denmark, Sweden, Slovenia, Germany, Italy, France, Belgium, the Netherlands, Portugal, Canada, the 12 U.S. states that adhered to California's Zero-Emission Vehicle (ZEV) Program, Sri Lanka, Cabo Verde, and Costa Rica.

 Some politicians in some countries have made broad announcements but have implemented no legislation and therefore there is no phase-out and no binding legislation.
 Ireland, for example, had made announcements but ultimately did not ban diesel nor petrol vehicles.

 The International Energy Agency predicted in 2021 that 70% of India's new car sales will be fossil powered in 2030, despite earlier government announcements that were discarded in 2018.
 In November 2021, the Indian government was amongst 30 national governments and six major automakers who pledged to phase out the sale of all new petrol and diesel vehicles by 2040 worldwide, and by 2035 in "leading markets".